-- " The cumulative loss ratio is greater than i) 0.5% from the first payment date in October 2024 until the payment date in September 2025; ii) 1.0% after the payment date in September 2025;

-- " Class E PDL event occurs;

-- " Servicer termination event:

-- " Issuer event of default;

-- " The occurrence of a regulatory change event redemption date;

-- " Clean-up call event.
+- " The cumulative loss ratio is greater than i) 0.75% from the first payment date in May 2025 until the payment date in April 2026 ii) 1.5% after the payment date in April 2026; - " the result of (A) the sum of (i) aggregate outstanding principal amount of rated notes and outstanding principal amount of mezzanine loan; and (ii) aggregate principal amount of Class E notes at closing, less (B) the aggregate principal amount on that determination date equals or exceeds €3,000,000; - " Servicer termination event: - " Issuer event of default; - " The occurrence of a regulatory change event redemption date; - " Clean-up call event.

-Cumulative loss ratio: The ratio of: i) The sum of a) aggregate outstanding balance of receivables that have become defaulted during the collection period b) aggregate outstanding balance of receivables that have become defaulted during previous collection periods and ii) the initial pool balance.
+Cumulative loss ratio: The ratio of: i) The sum of a) aggregate outstanding balance of receivables that have become defaulted (net of recoveries) during the collection period b) aggregate outstanding balance of receivables that have become defaulted (net of recoveries) during previous collection periods and ii) the initial pool balance.